ryanw-mobile/ryanw-mobile/README.md

 - ⌨️ I learned Android App programming by myself, and published my first App in 2010
 - 📱 I have published 13 Apps on Google Play under RW MobiMedia since 2010
 - 💰 I personally own Android Apps that are profitable and have 1,000,000+ downloads
-- 🗂 I have 8+ years full time and contractor commercial Android Experience in Java covering the whole product cycle:<br/>you just tell me your idea and pay me, then I'll design, develop, launch, and maange the Apps for you.
+- 🗂 I have 8+ years full time and contractor commercial Android-Java development (and some leadership experience) covering the whole product cycle:<br/>you just tell me your idea and pay me, then I'll design, develop, launch, and maange the Apps for you.
 - 🔦 In 2022 I am doing Kotlin, Coroutine, Jetpack Compose and Material 3.
 Also obsoleting Retrofit for Ktor.
-Also doing Kotlin Desktop Apps.
+- 🖥 Also doing Kotlin Compose Desktop Apps.
+- 👨🏻‍🦲 Also to keep remembering my ex-teammate Greg, you can see me writing more unit tests now.

 <h3 align="left">Connect with me:</h3>